ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/windowsadministration/meltdownspectrepatch.md

-# Protecting against the Meltdown and Spectre Vulnerabilities in Windows
+# Protecting against Meltdown and Spectre in Windows

 * Microsoft have released a security patch to provide protection against the recently discovered vulnerabilities in a large number of CPU chipsets.